williamwdu/FormBuilder/README.md

 Add a title to the page, including a line, a log and a title.
 $logo is the path of the image

+# function box($a,$b=5)
+Draw a whole page box for some section before
+Waring: Use this after you create all the text.
+It will draw a box that include $a rows from your current pin position

+# function checkbox($x,$y,$item,$checked=0,$a=5)
+Create a checkbox with text $item followed by it.
+If $checked=1, an X will be checked in checkbox